KILTprotocol/docs/docs/chain/0_introduction.md

 title: Introduction
 ---

-WIP: gentile introduction into the KILT Blockchain!
+WIP: gentle introduction into the KILT Blockchain!